fireundubh/playwithfire/pyro.md

                           (if relative, must be relative to current working directory)

 zip arguments:
-  --zip-compression       set compression method (choices: store, deflate) --zip-output-path       relative or absolute path to zip output folder
+  --zip-compression       set compression method {store, deflate}
+  --zip-output-path       relative or absolute path to zip output folder
                           (if relative, must be relative to project)